Comparison: Ashok Leyland 4220, Tata Motors 4225 and Eicher Pro 6042

 The change in axle-load norms two years ago and the latest change in the emission norms-which are now among the most stringent in the world- have revamped the whole trucking industry.
 Truck makers have completely overhauled their portfolio to address the changing needs of customers and incorporated a new approach in truck design and developments.

 As a result, the combined efforts of all the truck makers, Indian trucks become much more contemporary, powerful and productive as compared to their global peers.
 In our comparison stories, we try to help the customers understand the key products in any given category and what truck makers are offering, in this story we take a look at the 42T GVW category with top trucks on sale right now.
-The usual suspects are market leader Tata Motors 4225.T, Ashok Leyland modular platform 4220, and Eicher EUTECH Pro 6042.
+The usual suspects are market leader Tata Motors 4225.T, Ashok Leyland's 4220 based on the modular platform, and Eicher EUTECH Pro 6042.

 Let's dive in.